amrit19/SP-Rank-Dataset/README.md

 - Python 3.7.12
 - `pystan` installed per the instructions at: https://pystan.readthedocs.io/en/latest/

-After setting up the environment, unzip the `SP_Rank_Code` folder and execute the files in the order described below.
+Execute the files in the order described below.

 ---